basillatif/lmu-cmsi-386/homework3/written-exercises.md

 The representation of the Derived object contains one b field.
 Even though a b field was declared in the Base class, the Derived class overwrites the existent b value with the new b value since they are the same variable.
 If the programmer creates an object from the Base class, accessing the b field of that class would return a string.
 If the programmer creates an object from the Derived class, accessing the b field of that class would return an int.

+## Problem 5

+Static scoping gives us the result of 2, 5, 2.
+A statically scoped language first searchs for local variables.
+If none are found, then it looks to the local variables of the calling function.
+If C++ used dynamic scoping we would get the answer of 5, 5, 2.